JamesZhaoCCC/PicrossProject/README.md

 PicrossSolver.h
 PicrossSolver.cpp

 Requires exRuleFile.
-Parses through exRuleFile and outputs the answer for the rule in the terminal.
+Parses through exRuleFile and outputs all possible answers for the rule in the terminal.

 Inefficient, brute force solves up to 6 by 6.
 Anything more requires too much time.